|Fave Thrive Market Staples & Italian Roasted Zucchini Fries|

 Wild Planet Non-GMO Albacore Tuna & Wild Sockeye Salmon

-I make tuna salad for my husband at least every other Sunday, and we also make my Asian Salmon Cakes on the reg.
+I make tuna salad at least every other Sunday, and we also make my Asian Salmon Cakes on the reg.
 So I always order at least 6 cans of each whenever I order on Thrive.
 Hands-down the best price I've seen on wild canned seafood, and I think wild is super important in this case!
 It ensures that the fish are eating exactly what they should be, which means that they're full of heart-healthy omega-3 fatty acids that we don't get nearly enough of.
 And everything Wild Planet does is delicious!

 Tamari, how do I love thee?
 Let me count the...recipes!
 I use this tamari in easily half of my recipes!
 It is my favorite way to add salt to dish, because it also provides a savory umami richness as well.
 It's one of those ingredients that leads to the question, "what's IN there?".
 I prefer this over soy sauce, as the flavor is better and it's wheat free for all my wheat-intolerance readers out there!
 If you're ever making a soup, stew, crockpot dish or stir-fry kinda thing and you want to "kick it up" a bit, I suggest a splash of tamari!